 Swiss Life Finance I AG is a stock corporation (Aktiengesellschaft) incorporated under the laws of Liechtenstein for an unlimited duration with its registered office at Industriestrasse 56, FL-9491 Ruggell, Principality of Liechtenstein.
-It was incorporated on 11 December 2020 (date of registration).
+It was incorporated on 11 December 2020 (date of registration) by Swiss Life Holding AG.
 According to the Issuer's articles of association dated as of 9 December 2020, announcements and notifications of the Issuer are made in the Liechtensteiner Vaterland.